aniketkasale/Time-Bound-Quiz-App/README.md

 4. Once you answer a question, you cannot change your answer.
 5. After you have answered all the questions, click the "Submit" button to see your score.
 6. Click the answer on "Review Answers" tab to get back to question.

+## Tech Stack

+This application was built using the following technologies:

+- ReactJS: a JavaScript library for building user interfaces.
+- React Router DOM: a routing library for React applications.
+- Redux: a state management library for JavaScript applications.

 ## Contributing